bigpandaio/ansible-workshop/workshop/0_AdHoc-Commands.md

 #### Not that good for:

-- Reoccuring events (deployments / configuration)
+- Reoccurring events (deployments / configuration)
 - Needs to be entered manually (THE HORROR!!1)

 #### But then, that's not very *AUTOMATED*??